 As this species’ name suggests, it bears a passing resemblance to Colletes species.
 The presence of frons among other, more subtle features will give its identity away as an Andrena.
 Females possess a rather large, wide head and squat body shape.
 The overall body colour is black, but it has conspicuous off-white bands on the abdomen, which may become abraded.
-The sides of the thorax and hindlegs have dense grey hair, whilst there is a sparse covering of buff hairs on top of the thorax.
+The sides of the thorax and hindlegs have dense grey hair, whilst there is a sparse covering of dull brown hairs on top of the thorax.
+The propodeum has a rather ‘rugged’ texture and the labrum process (the small projection which sites below the clypeus, between the mandibles) is notched in the centre.
+This latter feature separates it from the very similar Andrena miegiella.

 Distribution: A southern European species, this bee is found from Portugal through central and southern Spain, S France, Italy, the Balkans, Hungary and Romania.
 It is also widespread in Anatolia and several larger Mediterranean islands.